emylz/music_api/README.md

  ### Run the api  <a id="link5">

  The Api runs on Linux.
-Open a konsole and go to the directory where your project is.
+Open a console and go to the directory where your project is.
 This directory must contain the four Python scripts.

  Run:
   ```bash